 Public expectations for competent practice are increasing.
 The consumer public is more savvy and informed than ever before.
 While increased information is useful, it can also reinforce misconceptions about continued competence and the role of the certification program.

-Continuing education requirements or offerings are not limited only to those in nursing or within healthcare.
-In fact, there are many opportunities within personal training that provide the same kinds of crucial professional development challenges and activities for career growth and enhancement.
-In fact, the National Federation of Professional Trainers (NFPT)—a credentialing organization supporting both new and seasoned personal trainers—provides certification for qualified individuals through its Certified Personal Trainer (CPT) program.
-This industry designation is identified by the organizational distinction ‘NFPT-CPT’.
+There are many opportunities within personal training that provide the same kinds of crucial sustainability activities with an added emphasis on professional development for personal enhancement and career growth.
+National Federation of Professional Trainers (NFPT)—a credentialing organization supporting both new and seasoned personal trainers—provides certification for qualified individuals through its Certified Personal Trainer (CPT) program, with an industry designation identified by the organizational distinction ‘NFPT-CPT’ upon successful completion.

-NFPT-CPTs have been qualified through certification assessment (exam) for entry-level competency to work with apparently healthy individuals (those without impairment that effects their ability to safely perform exercise) in one-on-one or small group settings.
+NFPT-CPTs have been qualified through certification assessment (exam) for beginner level competency to work with apparently healthy individuals (those without impairment that effects their ability to safely perform exercise) in one-on-one or small group settings.
 NFPT works to serve the public interest by developing, administering and continually reviewing a certification process that reflects current standards of competent practice in personal fitness training.
-After an entry level of competency is assured through the CPT exam process, NFPT-CPTs must then maintain certification by completing CE to encourage and maintain trainer growth and development.
+After trainer competency is assured through the CPT exam process, NFPT-CPTs must then maintain certification by completing CE, which requires a maintenance of demonstrable skill set and knowledge but also encourages trainer growth and development.
 Throughout certification maintenance, it’s important to bear in mind what CE is and what it is not.

-CONTINUING EDUCATION IS an instructional or educational activity that builds knowledge or skill.
+CONTINUING EDUCATION IS an instructional or educational activity that supports existing knowledge or skill which has been assessed by the initial certification as a respective baseline for competency.
 This manifests itself into a certificant’s long term commitment to learning and growing in their profession.
 Learning activities that reinforce or develop the knowledge, skills, and abilities of the individual certificant are demonstrated in the competent practice of the individual; ultimately adding value to the service.
 Qualified forms of CE for the NFPT-CPT certification program have been carefully selected to ensure a cross-section of relevant industry training.
-These qualifying CE activities generally begin at a participation baseline that aligns with the initial assessment’s demonstration of competence.
-For example, at entry-level competency, such as is the baseline for the NFPT-CPT assessment, learning activities that are at least at that same competency level or greater are required.
-For NFPT-CPTs, this means at least 10 participation hours per year in a learning activity that is relevant to the practice of personal training and that is delivered by a credible source.
-LEARN MORE
+These qualifying CE activities begin at a participation baseline that aligns with the initial assessment’s demonstration of competence.
+For example, at a beginner competency level, such as is the baseline for the NFPT-CPT assessment, learning activities that are at least at that same competency level or greater are required.
+For NFPT-CPTs, this means at least 10 participation hours per year in a learning activity that is relevant to the practice of personal training, that is within the existing scope of practice for NFPT-CPTs, and that is delivered by a credible source.

 CONTINUING EDUCATION IS NOT an assessment of advanced levels of competency, nor is it a guarantee of high quality service on the part of the personal trainer.
 Continuing competence is a component of professional development that addresses the minimum requirements of the personal trainer practice.